edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - Do not use the Hacklab for social meetups or entertaining.
 Due to the unsupervised nature of the premises, we are applying the guidance for indoor at-home meetings for social activities.

 Advice
 - Check the current COVID-19 zones and travel guidance.
-Travel in and out of Zone 3 or Zone 4 is currently illegal
+Travel in and out of Zone 3 or Zone 4 is illegal
 - Consider how you will get to the Hacklab.
 Walking, cycling or car are lower risk than using public transport
 - Plan your work carefully as you must fully clear and tidy your work area before your booking ends
 - Consider bringing extra clothes as the Hacklab can be cold when windows are open for ventilation